Ignition Interlock Device in Florida

-Even if the court failed to order placement of an ignition interlock device for the mandatory time period required under Sections 316.193 or 316.1937, the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased, or routinely operated by the defendant.
+Even if the court failed to order the placement of an ignition interlock device for the mandatory time required under Sections 316.193 or 316.1937, the DHSMV is authorized to order the installation of the ignition interlock device on any vehicle owned, leased, or routinely operated by the defendant.

 Contact an experienced DUI defense attorney at the Sammis Law Firm to discuss this or other criminal penalties after a DUI conviction.

 How does the Ignition Interlock Device Work?

-The ignition interlock device in Florida uses fuel cell technology which allows the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.
+The ignition interlock device in Florida uses fuel cell technology, allowing the vehicle to start only after the driver blows into the device to ensure that his breath sample registers a breath alcohol reading below 0.05.

-The equipment then requires the driver to take the test again at random intervals while the car is driving down the road.
+The equipment then requires the driver to take the test again at random intervals while driving down the road.

-The data obtained from the device is sent through an internet based reporting program which can be viewed at any time by the driver’s probation officer.
-Any positive reading can potentially be used by the probation officer to violate the driver’s probation if the probationer is forbidden from consuming alcohol.
+The data obtained from the device is sent through an internet-based reporting program, which the driver’s probation officer can view at any time.
+The probation officer can potentially use any positive reading to violate the driver’s probation if the probationer is forbidden from consuming alcohol.